 In this sense, a conforming loan "conforms" to pre-established criteria.

 Meanwhile, a jumbo loan exceeds the conforming loan limits established by Fannie Mae and Freddie Mac.
 As such, it represents a higher risk for the lender because of its size.
 Because of this, jumbo borrowers usually need to have excellent credit and are required to make larger down payments.

 Contact Us for More Insight on the Home Buying Process!

 As you've probably already heard, it truly is a great time to be a home buyer in Clayton.
-After all, interest rates are down and home prices are down.
+After all, interest rates are down.

 We also understand, however, that the home buying process can be equal parts scary and exciting.
 Thus, we want you to know we're always available to chat with you further about navigating the market so that you can feel good about any decision you ultimately make.

 So contact us today for any questions you might have about the different loan types or anything else about the Clayton real estate market.
 We'd be happy to help!